brookshelley/brookshelley.github.com/_drafts/2019-11-31-media-diet.md

 This was a neat YA that ended far before I thought it would—my edition had almost 100 pages of previews after the book.
 I enjoyed the magic system, despite the unfortunate teen romance that tends to plague YA.
 I'll likely read more of this series, in hopes that it continues to build a cool world.

 ## Movies

+**Uncle Boonmee Who Can Recall His Past Lives**

+I’ve had this on my to-watch list for years, and finally decided to dive in.
+It was a beautiful and strange mediation on life, death, and family.

 **Terminator: Dark Fate**